-Michael Dolce is a Partner at Cohen Milstein, a member of the firm’s Complex Tort Litigation practice, and leads the firm’s Sexual Abuse, Sex Trafficking, and Domestic Abuse team.
+Michael Dolce is a Partner at Cohen Milstein, a member of the firm’s Complex Tort Litigation practice, and the leader of the firm’s Sexual Abuse, Sex Trafficking, and Domestic Abuse team.

 A highly regarded trial lawyer and political activist, Mr. Dolce’s practice is dedicated to representing survivors of sexual crimes, including child and adult victims, and adult survivors of child sexual abuse.
 His team represents clients from initial disclosure to law enforcement, to police investigations, criminal prosecutions, injunction proceedings and civil lawsuits against individual criminals and any institution that gave them safe harbor to commit their crimes.
 Mr. Dolce brings to his work the insight and commitment of a survivor, having himself been the victim of sexual abuse as a young boy at the hands of a sadistic predator.